Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: ThinkCoder

 \subsection{Overall Architecture}

 Figure \ref{fig:framework} illustrates the structure of ThinkCoder.
 Given an instruction $I = [p, \text{prompt}]$ for problem $p$, where $\text{prompt}$ is the task description for code generation, the Exploration Agent produces $k$ candidate solutions.
-Each solution is paired with $m$ test cases, and the temperature $t$ of the LLM’s generation is adjusted to promote diversity.
+Each solution is paiblue with $m$ test cases, and the temperature $t$ of the LLM’s generation is adjusted to promote diversity.
 These test cases are then aggregated into a Testing Pool $TP$.
 We define the exploration results as $E = [G, TP]$, where $G = \{ g_i \mid g_i = \text{LLM}(p, t) \text{ for } i \in \{1, 2, \dots, k\} \}$, and $TP \in \mathbb{T}^{k \times m}$, where $\mathbb{T}$ represents each test.
-The Execution Agent sequentially executes each candidate solution in $G$ using the test cases from $TP$ to compute pass rates.
+The CodeVerifier sequentially executes each candidate solution in $G$ using the test cases from $TP$ to compute pass rates.
 The code $g_s$ with the highest pass rate is selected for further refinement.
 Here we define the pass rate of $g_i$ as $r_{g_i} = \frac{\text{number of tests passed by } g_i}{|TP|}$ and $g_s = \arg\max_{i} r_{g_i}$.
-Feedback $f$ from failed test case $f_t$, along with the current code $g_s$, generated test cases $tests$, and problem $p$, is used to update the instructions $I=[p, g_s, f_t, f, tests, prompt]$ for the next exploration.
+Feedback $f$ from failed test case $f_t$, along with the current code $g_s$, generated test cases $tests$, and problem $p$, is used to update the instructions $I=[p, g_s, f_t, f, \text{tests}, \text{prompt}]$ for the next exploration.
 This iterative process allows the Exploration Agent to generate improved solutions and test cases over $n$ iterations.
 To avoid unnecessary computation on well-solved problems, if $r_{g_i}$ is greater than $\theta$, the refinement process is terminated, and the code $g_s$ is returned as the final solution.
-Please refer to the ThinkCoder algorithm \ref{alg:pmp} for more detailed information on these operations.
-Below, we detail the implementation of Thorough Exploration, Optimal Refinement, Exploration\&Execution Agent, and Testing Pool.
+For more details of ThinkCoder please refer to the algorithm \ref{alg:thinkcoder} in Appendix \ref{sec:algorithm}.
+Below, we detail the implementation of Thorough Exploration, Optimal Refinement, Exploration Agent\&CodeVerifier, and Testing Pool.